Finding the right genealogist, genealogy researcher or family history researcher is paramount to the success of your research.

 As the new age of technology advances, researchers, family historians and genealogists are appearing overnight offering a paid service and most of them have never ever been inside an archive before.

 Why use a Professional Genealogist or Researcher

-Finding the right Genealogist is the same reason we go to the doctor, because he is an expert – we can all google our symptoms and find out what’s wrong with us, but is that really wise?
-You want a Professional Genealogist or Researcher.
+Finding the right Genealogist is the same reason we go to the doctor – we can all google our symptoms and find out what’s wrong with us, but is that really wise?
+You need someone who knows how to trace you family history so a Professional Genealogist or Researcher is needed.